Finding coherent node groups in directed graphs: Additional heuristics for solving directed graph segmentation

-In this section, we consider two algorithms for the general case.
-The first algorithm is based on the $k = 2$ case, where we iteratively select pairs $i < j$ and optimize $S_i$ and $S_j$ while keeping everything else fixed.
-The second algorithm is a greedy search where we update partitions by moving one node at a time.
+In this section, we consider three additional algorithms \prbgts.
+The first two algorithms are based on an iterative approach, that is, we solve \prbgtspalt on fixed centroids followed by updating and reordering the centroids after each iteration as in Algorithm~\ref{alg:iter}.
+The first algorithm utilizes the dynamic programming algorithm for tree graphs on the spanning forest of the input graph.
+The second algorithm is based on the $k = 2$ case, where we iteratively select pairs $i < j$ and optimize $S_i$ and $S_j$ while keeping everything else fixed.
+The final third algorithm is a greedy search where we update partitions by moving one node at a time.

+\textbf{Dynamic programming on spanning forests.} While the dynamic programming algorithm in Section~\ref{sec:sub} only works for tree graphs (and forests), we adapt it to general graphs by first computing a maximum-weight spanning forest on the undirected version of the input graph and then applying the dynamic programming algorithm.
+The pseudocode for this algorithm, called \algdp, is shown in Algorithm~\ref{alg:treedp}.
+Intuitively, \algdp may perform well if the undirected version of the graph does not contain many cycles and not too many edges are removed to create the spanning forest.

-\textbf{Iterative two-group search.} Our first approach, given in Algorithm~\ref{alg:itergeneral}, is based on the special case for $k = 2$.
+\textbf{Iterative two-group search.} Our second approach, given in Algorithm~\ref{alg:mincut}, is based on the special case for $k = 2$.
 We iterate over all pairs $1 \leq i < j \leq k$ and for each pair, we optimize $S_i$ and $S_j$ while keeping the remaining groups fixed and all the centroids fixed.
-We will refer to this problem as $\prbgtsp(i, j)$ Once $S_i$ and $S_j$ are updated, we update the centroids $\mu_i$ and $\mu_j$.
+We will refer to this problem as $\prbgtspalt(i, j)$ Once $S_i$ and $S_j$ are updated, we update the centroids $\mu_i$ and $\mu_j$.

-Solving $\prbgtsp(i, j)$ is almost the same as solving \prbgtsp for $k = 2$.
+Solving $\prbgtspalt(i, j)$ is almost the same as solving \prbgtspalt for $k = 2$.
 The only main difference is that we need to take into account the cross edges from $S_i$ and $S_j$ to other groups.
 More formally, we construct the same graph $H$ as in Section~\ref{sec:sub} except we set the costs

-The next result implies that a minimum cut in $H$ solves $\prbgtsp(i, j)$.
+The next result implies that a minimum cut in $H$ solves $\prbgtspalt(i, j)$.